gregdevore/Projects/README.md

 ## About Me

-I'm an engineer with a master's degree in applied mathematics and am currently pursuing certificates in Data Science and Machine Learning.
+I'm an engineer with a master's degree in applied mathematics and am currently pursuing certificates in data science and machine learning.
 I wanted to have a place to share some of the projects I've created while learning and exploring topics in these fields.

 ## Documents in this Repository